November 22, 2019 / Wedding photography blog

 Indian photography business – as simple as it may sound, it’s a tough nut to crack.
 We have been in the business for a long time to make mistakes, learn from them and be able to write about them to you!
 We specifically mentioned it as Indian photography business vs. just wedding photography business because there is an ocean of a difference between them.
 Indian weddings are a world apart from the rest in their execution as well as workings.
 These are the top ten things we learnt as wedding photographers from our Indian photography business!

-You Have To Interact With The Full Family And Not Just The Couple – Anyone who has ever been part of the quintessential big fat Indian wedding knows that Indian weddings are more about the family than the couple.
+You Have To Interact With The Full Family And Not Just The Couple – Anyone who has ever been part of the quintessential big fat Indian wedding knows that rather than couple Indian wedding is more about the family.
 So as an Indian wedding photographer, you must know that once the initial booking is done, your job is to not just interact with the couple but also the full family and what their requirements are!
 This helps you to capture the wedding better as you know how important which family member is.

 Being A People’s Person – One of the most important aspects of a wedding photography business is the people whose stories you are going to photograph.
 And to do a good job of it, you need to love people.
 Along with the couple you have to be able to communicate with the family when the couple is not around.
 If you don’t enjoy being around people or mixing with strangers, we believe that this would be a wrong fit.